Spatial contributions to nuclear magnetic shieldings: Methods

-The molecular structures of \ce{C6H6} and \ce{C4H4} were optimized with Turbomole\cite{Balasubramani:2020} version 7.5 employing the B3LYP density functional,\cite{Becke:93, Lee:88, Stephens:94} the def2-TZVP basis set,\cite{Weigend:05} and the m5 quadrature grid;\cite{Treutler:95, Eichkorn:97} the optimized molecular structures are given in the Supporting Information (SI).
+The molecular structures of \ce{C6H6}, \ce{C4H4}, and \ce{B3N3H6} were optimized with Turbomole\cite{Balasubramani-short:2020} version 7.5 employing the B3LYP density functional,\cite{Becke:93, Lee:88, Stephens:94} the def2-TZVP basis set,\cite{Weigend:05} and the m5 quadrature grid;\cite{Treutler:95, Eichkorn:97} the optimized molecular structures are given in the Supporting Information (SI).
 Nuclear magnetic resonance (NMR) shielding constants were also calculated with Turbomole at the same level of theory using GIAOs.\cite{Ditchfield:74, Wolinski:90, Kollwitz:98, Reiter:18} In the \Numgrid{} calculations, 21042 grid points were used for each carbon, and 19234 grid points for each hydrogen.

-The B3LYP/def2-TZVP level of theory has been found to yield good agreement compared to second-order M{\o}ller-Plesset (MP2) theory for the $^1$H NMR magnetic shielding in tetramethylsilane (TMS, \ce{Si(CH3)4}), while the $^{13}$C shielding in TMS reproduced by the method deviate by only 7\% (roughly 12 ppm) from the one obtained at the MP2/def2-TZVP and MP2/def2-TZVPP levels of theory.\cite{Taubert:05} Although we are aware that these results are not fully converged to the complete basis set limit, especially for the carbon shieldings, the B3LYP/def2-TZVP level of theory suffices for our present purposes of illustrating the spatial origins of magnetic shieldings: the accurate reproduction of $^{13}$C shieldings is known to be challenging,\cite{Auer:03} and the functional error is likely of the same order of magnitude as the basis set truncation error.
+The B3LYP/def2-TZVP level of theory has been found to yield good agreement compared to second-order M{\o}ller-Plesset (MP2) theory for the $^1$H NMR magnetic shielding in tetramethylsilane (TMS, \ce{Si(CH3)4}), as the $^{13}$C shielding in TMS reproduced by the method deviates by only 7\% (roughly 12 ppm) from the one obtained at the MP2/def2-TZVP and MP2/def2-TZVPP levels of theory.\cite{Taubert:05} Although we are aware that these results are not fully converged to the complete basis set limit, especially for the carbon shieldings,\cite{Flaig:14} the B3LYP/def2-TZVP level of theory suffices for our present purposes of illustrating the spatial origins of magnetic shieldings: the accurate reproduction of $^{13}$C shieldings is known to be challenging,\cite{Auer:03} and the functional error is likely of the same order of magnitude as the basis set truncation error.

 The methods presented in \secref{implementation} and their \Gimic{} implementation, however, can be applied in combination with any basis set or level of theory for which the density and perturbed density matrices are available.
 Basis set truncation errors for the def2-TZVP shieldings and their effects on the atomic contributions will be discussed in \secref{bse}, showing that the truncation errors in def2-TZVP only affect the contribution to the shielding of the same atom, whereas the contributions to the shieldings of the other atoms are reproduced accurately in the def2-TZVP basis set.